 Rightly so, Glastonbury is the most famous music festival in the UK and to be honest is well heard of across the world.
 People flock from all over to sample this wonderful festival of ours.
 Since its inception in 1970, it has grown from a small hippy folk festival to one that has seen some of the biggest musical performers across the globe.
 It might not be as hippy as it once was but it still has a place in our hearts as one of the best places for a good hippie vibe.

 As well as the music, Glastonbury is well known for its entertainment value including activities galore, fairground rides, contemporary arts and so much more.
-Of course, don’t forget the food stalls and all the stall selling amazing hippy clothing and festival clothing.
+Of course, don’t forget the food stalls and all the stalls selling amazing hippy clothing and festival clothing.

 Because we love Glastonbury so much, we thought that we would share with you some performances that we think stick out as pretty damn good.
 Some of which you may not have even known happened…..